Metastatic calcification in the brain

 0 images remaining

 Calcification is redemonstrated through the basal ganglia and extending into the white matter of the corona radiata as well as the cerebellar white matter.
-Review of previous reports reveals a history hypercalcemia making metastatic calcification the most likely aetiology.
+Review of previous reports reveals history of hypercalcemia making metastatic calcification the most likely etiology.
 Appearances are stable when compared to the previous examination.

 Focal hypodensity involving both the cortex and underlying white matter of the parafalcine right parietal lobe is again seen and is keeping with an old infarct.